 It’s often said of inferior sequels and remakes that at least they get people to watch the original.
 Texas Chainsaw ruins the original for people who haven’t seen it by showing all its major events in the opening credits.

 There are no points here for the characters.
 Moisturiserface is slightly more interesting than her pals, who are a very boring selection of good looking youngsters.
 When was it decided that horror movie characters had to be sexy?
-One character, Nikki, is literally only there for her body.
 It would have been easier for the film makers to hand out a porno mag with the ticket for people who are liable to get bored during a 90 minute film or want some sex with their gore.

 Texas Chainsaw doesn’t have many problems that aren’t also true of the original.
 It doesn’t follow the slasher movie template as rigidly as I complained about in my recent Child’s Play review, avoiding being completely predictable if not completely surprising either.
-In the end it’s a solid addition to the franchise and should please people looking for a good thrill.
+In the end it’s a solid addition to the franchise and should please people looking to see a chainsaw massacre in Texas.